 “Wow, are you an angel?”

 “No sir, just a volunteer!”

 From the church, we walked down to Central Park (yes apparently there is one in Atlanta) to an event with Church on the Street.
-Church on the Street is exactly what it sounds like; it’s a mobile church trying to lessen the divide between the fortunate and the less fortunate.
+Church on the Street is exactly what it sounds like; a mobile church trying to lessen the divide between the fortunate and the less fortunate.

 They also had cake.

 One of the church’s main focuses was to provide a safe place and rehabilitation for women who had been victimized by human trafficking.

 Atlanta is home to one of the largest sex trafficking rings in the country.
 It’s gotten to the point where many airlines train their flight attendants to lookout for signs of a trafficked child.
 But pimps have gotten really good at keeping things under wraps, drugging women so that they forget their pain.